COMP2150-24s1/level-design-assessment-Scott-Lachlan/README.md

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.
 Storyboards can be combined when multiple mechanics are introduced within a single encounter.
-Each section should include a sentence or two to briefly justify why you chose to introduce the mechanic/s to the player in that sequence.

 A storyboard detailing the introduction of the prefab of spikes.